dpauld/node-express-js/02-expressjs-tutorial/README.md

    });
    ```

-   Here we have 2 middleware functions for the same path.
-But you always gonna get the response from the first one.
-Because that is mounted first in the middleware stack and res.send will end the cycle.
+   Here, we have two middleware functions for the same path.
+But the code will send response from the first one.
+It happens because, in the middleware stack the first middleware is mounted first and `res.send()` will end the cycle, as a result it wont reach the second middleware.

    But what if we always do not want the `"Hello World !!!!"` response back.
 For some conditions we may want the `"Hello Planet !!!!"` response.
-Let’s modify the above code and see what happens.
+This can be achieved by using `next()`, which will pass the execution to the second middleware.
+Now, let’s modify the above code and see what happens.
 Consider `Example 2`,

    ```javascript
    app.get('/hello', function (req, res, next) {